Doctor says Charles Woodson’s future includes saving lives - NewsBreak

 Doctor says Charles Woodson’s future includes saving lives

 ORLANDO, Fla.
-(AP) — Charles Woodson walked onto his covered patio, overlooking a pool and golf course, to share some sources of pride with visitors.
+(AP) — walked onto his covered patio, overlooking a pool and golf course, to share some sources of pride with visitors.

 Two were expected, and one was not.